FAQs

 Compliance Position:

-Leads are still distributed evenly and automatically to all lenders who meet the selected criteria.
+- Leads are still distributed algorithmically to all referral receivers who meet the selected criteria.

-The platform does not recommend, match, or steer borrowers toward specific lenders based on financial information or approval likelihood.
+- The platform does not recommend, match, or steer borrowers toward specific referral receivers based on financial information or approval likelihood.

 Examples of RESPA-Compliant Payments